 •No child shall hit an adult.

-Instead, parents are encouraged to use consider the origin of the word "discipline," which means, "to teach."
+•No child shall hit another child.The No Hit Zone program is informed by vast amounts of research demonstrating that corporal punishment, to include spanking, is not an effective method for correcting problem behavior.
+Such forms of discipline may fix behavior in the short term, but do not teach children what they should do instead.
+Furthermore, physical punishment can often back fire over the long term, as children learn to react to problems with disobedience and aggression.Instead, parents are encouraged to use consider the origin of the word "discipline," which means, "to teach."
 What do you want to teach your children?
 How about helping them understand the consequences of their behavior and guiding them in exploring alternative, better choices when they make mistakes.
 Or to use words, logic and reasoning to resolve conflicts?
 Or to become self-confident members of society that can successfully navigate school, relationships, and eventually a career?
 Your choice to use positive forms of discipline can help put children on the path to success.